Cult Project

 Director of the Project, Archaeologist, Penn Museum

 Religion and cults will be considered as a separate subproject within the scope of the Phoenix Archaeological Survey.
 A wide variety of sources are used to identify deities worshiped in an ancient city (polis) and/or a rural settlement (kome).
-Architectural remains, coins, inscriptions, small finds and ancient sources are data that provide information about religion and cults.
-All of these source materials are used when researching the religious life of a particular region/city/village, and this can only be achieved when an interdisciplinary perspective is developed.
-Within the scope of the Phoenix Archaeological Survey, our research into cults will follow this approach, insofar as scholars with different specialities will come together in order to assess the religious life of Phoenix and its surroundings with a holistic approach.
+Architectural remains, coins, inscriptions, small finds, and ancient sources are data that provide information about religion and cults.
+All of these source materials are used when researching the religious life of a particular region, city, or village, and this can only be achieved when an interdisciplinary perspective is developed.
+Within the scope of the Phoenix Archaeological Survey, our research into cults will follow this approach, insofar as scholars with different specialities will come together to assess the religious life of Phoenix and its surroundings with a holistic approach.
 Research questions that we will seek to answer within the scope of this project include:

 Timeframe

-It is expected that the Phoenix Cult Project will last for four years in various phases between 2021-2024.
+It is expected that the Phoenix Cult Project will last for five years, in various phases, between 2021-2025.